 The turbojet engine is another example of a Gas turbine engine.
 The working fluid is air or gas.
 Turbojet engine works on the principle of Newton’s third law of motion How?
 Just scroll down I have added and explained all the terms.

-In today’s article, we will study Definition, Parts and their function, Working principle with images, Advantages, Disadvantages, and Application [Notes & PDF] of Turbojet Engine.
+In today’s article, we will study Definition, Parts and their function, Working principles with images, Advantages, Disadvantages, and Application of Turbojet Engine in detail.

 Open cycle Gas Turbine:

 Here the working fluid is air or gas.
 It is an internal combustion engine.
 It involves four processes:

 - Compression and Combustion of air

 Here You can check Information on Open Cycle Gas Turbine